salmanfarooqui/docs/REACT/notes.md

 ## Higher-Order Components

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 A higher-order component **is a function that takes a component and returns a new component.**  The main purpose of a higher-order component in React is to share common functionality between components without repeating code.
 It transforms a component into another component and adds additional data or functionality.